“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 He is watching television.
 Everyone in the house now watches television, like they're trying to figure him out.
 I used to look at the Star Trek stickers that would come in cereal boxes.
 Grown people dressed like that.

 While the others sleep, a blizzard binds the night of the Millennium.
-I walk Tommy inside a cyclone of twisting, porch-lit snow, a wall of fluttering white holds its territory a foot from my face.
+I walk Tommy inside a cyclone of twisting, porch-lit snow, a wall of fluttering white holding its territory a foot from my face.
 The snowflakes fall cross-legged as Tommy sniffs, white piling thick on the ground: if the fallen snow lasts three days, it will snow again.

 At midnight I lounge alone on the couch watching “Good Will Hunting.”